www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [o] Blog why the Cin project is now a low priority feature project.
 * [o] Complete the issue ["Create no-code gel editor"](../2024-05-31-create-no-code-gel-editor.md) first. -> The no-code editor is obsolete and deleted.
 # Future Ideas
+* [x] Visualize constraint graph, in order to double-check the problem definition by hand.
+  This makes it also easier for users to find problems in their optimization definition.
+    * [x] Try out `Constraint#graph()`. -> The result is too technical and the overview is bad.
+    * [x] Make the constraint graph nice and easier to read.
+This method can be adjusted as wanted, as the exact format was never important.
+        * [x] Make it more compact via the new tree transformation method toCompactTree.
+Use toCommonMarkString on the transformed tree.
+            * [x] The equals method has to be implemented for trees.
+            * [x] Long paths trigger blockquotes at toCommonMarkString.
+              That make it harder to see the overhaul structure of the tree.
+              Make a config for this, so that in this case blockquotes are not triggered.
+        * [x] Argumentation -> Arguments
+    * [o] Try out to render this as a normal nested HTML list. -> There is no real advantage of an HTML based rendering vs a text based one yet.
+        * [o] Support HTML form fields.
+        * [o] Use HTML form field for the constraint graph.
+    * [x] Provide sensible strings for Java objects in this tree.
+        * [x] `net.splitcells.gel.rating.rater.lib.RaterBasedOnLineValue$$Lambda/0x00007bc8302b3060@61b2de7c`
+        * [x] `net.splitcells.gel.rating.rater.lib.MinimalDistance$$Lambda/0x00007bc8302d7928@7ddcbb36`
+        * [x] `net.splitcells.dem.data.order.Comparators$1@37e1b616`
+        * [x] LineGroupRater
 * [ ] Translate string columns to int columns, in tables, if the constraints are compatible to such a conversion.
   Do this by creating the table as is and then building new tables, that are derived from these.
   Solve the solution on the derived ones and write the solution afterwards into the original tables.